 Identified Need Hospital Initiative Primary Objective of the Initiative/Metrics that will be used to evaluate the results Single or Multi- Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation How were the outcomes evaluated?
-Outcome (Include process and impact measures) Continuation of Initiative Cost of initiative for current FY?
-(See Instructions) Increase the number of minority allied health care professionals (specifically pediatric nurses).
+Outcome (Include process and impact measures) Continuation of Initiative A. Cost of initiative for current FY?
+(See Instructions) B. Amount of Direct Offsetting Revenue from Restricted Grants Increase the number of minority allied health care professionals (specifically pediatric nurses).
 CAMP N.O.A.H.
-(Nursing and Other Allied Health Professions) CAMP NOAH to spark interest in nursing and Allied Health in the high school students of Baltimore City.
+(Nursing and Other Allied Health Profession s) CAMP NOAH to spark interest in nursing and Allied Health in the high school students of Baltimore City.
 Increase the number of college graduates from Northwest Baltimore City who enter into professions in Nursing or other Allied Health Sciences.
 Increase potential career opportunities for underserved residents of Northwest Baltimore.
 Provide training, coaching and employment for program participants Provide participants with experience and the opportunity to observe care practices working directly with premature infants, toddlers & adolescents, under the guidance of respiratory therapists, and child life specialists.
 Multi Baltimore City Public Schools Baltimore Alliance for Careers in Healthcare Nursing Education Department Community Advocacy & Outreach Program High school students to interact with health care professionals while gaining real world experiences.
-All students receive education in First Aid & CPR, nursing observation experiences, and all necessary equipment such as stethoscopes, scrubs, and breakfast and lunch 16 "campers" annually participate in week long program.
+All students receive education in First Aid & CPR, nursing observation experiences, and all necessary equipment such as stethoscopes, scrubs, and breakfast and lunch annually participate in week long program.
 Program evaluation by the "campers" are all very positive.
 Campers provided feedback that they were grateful and didn't anticipate how "hands-on" the camp was and how much time they actually provided service to patients.
 MWPH had student campers from 5 different area high schools.
-Yes. \$1530 nunity Needs Assessment Prior Maryland SHIP Vision Area MWPH Priorities SHIP Outcome Objectives Healthy Babies Maternal/Child Health Reduce low birth weight (LBW) & very low birth weight (VLBW) Reduce sudden unexpected infant deaths (SUIDS) 3) Increase the proportion of pregnant women starting prenatal care in the first trimester Healthy Social Environments Trauma/Violence Prevention Decrease rate of alcohol-impaired driving fatalities Decrease rate of distracted driving fatalities 3) Reduce rate of recidivism due to violent injury Safe Physical Environments Decrease fall-related deaths Reduce pedestrian injuries on public Safe Kids roads 3) Increase access to healthy foods (See below: Obesity) Infectious Disease HIV Prevention/Treatment Reduce new HIV infections among adults & adolescents Influenza Increase percentage of people vaccinated annually against seasonal influenza
+Yes. \$1530 \$0

-2. Several additional topic areas were identified by the MWPH during the CHNA including: mental health, safe housing, transportation, and substance abuse.
+2. Several additional topic areas were justified by the MWPH during the CHNA including mental health, safe housing, transportation, and substance abuse.
 In table 3.1, MWPH outlines its needs assessment priorities & outcomes.